Mahdi-Roozbahani/CS46417641-spring2024/content/docs/grading/categories.md

 The topic of each quiz will coincide roughly with the content covered in class on that week.

 Quizzes will have a duration of seven-minutes for Undergrad students and six-minutes for Grad students.
 Each quiz will have five multiple choice questions .
-All quizzes will be released on Thursdays weekly at 6:00 pm EST and the deadlines will be on Fridays AOE.
-To check deadlines for Quizzes, ensure to check the class schedule table.
+All quizzes will be released on Thursdays weekly at 6:00 pm EST and the deadlines will be on Fridays 23:59 EST. To check deadlines for Quizzes, ensure to check the class schedule table.
 Any possible changes on quizzes dates will be reflected on our course schedule page.
 Please make sure to check our class website before taking the quiz.

 Quizzes have 48 hours “grace period” without any penalty: